Get Puppet Enterprise First 10 nodes are free!

 The Biden-Harris administration released the National Cybersecurity Strategy on March 2, 2023.
 The national cyber strategy document establishes expectations and offers guidance on how the United States government intends to protect the country’s digital assets and critical infrastructure from the threat of cyberattacks.

 To help you understand the U.S.’s new national cyber strategy, this post will dive into the highlights, who needs to worry about it, and what the 2023 National Cybersecurity Strategy means for your IT and infrastructure.

 Table of Contents

-The National Cybersecurity Strategy is a document from the U.S. Federal Government that recommends improvements to American cybersecurity.
-Key strategies include collaborating with private entities, expanding the federal workforce, and protecting critical infrastructure.
+The National Cybersecurity Strategy (or National Cyber Strategy 2023) is a document of cybersecurity recommendations from the U.S. Federal Government.
+It recommends improvements to American cybersecurity by collaborating with private entities, expanding the federal workforce, and protecting critical infrastructure.